paulsonkantony/avrpong-hackaday/README.md

 Shoutout to Wokwi - an amazing Arduino simulator that is wayyy better than Proteus

 ### misc
-Contains the program I wrote to make my time learning AVR assembly easier :D
+Contains a program I wrote to make my time learning AVR assembly easier :D

 Calculates the registers used by the arduino compiler to pass arguments in a function